 I cried.
 My child, for the first time, was with others like them.

 A decision was made, a decision that I will always know was the right decision, a decision that saved my child’s life.
 Keely moved to Louisville.
-We got them out of the conservative hateful community in Colorado and my baby moved in with their birth mom Kat, who Keely calls Sis.
+We got them out of the conservative hateful community in Colorado and my baby moved in with their biological mom Kat, who Keely calls Sis.

-Transgender.
+My family is Transgender.
 Non binary.
 Queer.
+LGBTQ.
+Rainbow.

-(Thanks to Second Baptist Church in Little Rock, Arkansas for your inclusiveness love and support.
-You are a shining example of Gods work and a Christlike community)
+Thanks to Second Baptist Church in Little Rock, Arkansas for your inclusiveness, love and support.
+You are a shining example of Gods work and a Christlike community